Your obligations in Colombia

 Electronic Documentation

-• Issue Electronic Invoices: Sales invoices, payroll, and supporting documents for service providers must be issued electronically and sent directly to DIAN.
-This requires the use of compliant accounting software.
+• Electronic Invoices: Sales invoices must be issued electronically and reported to DIAN through compliant accounting software.

 -